4 Min Read

-In this article I’ll discuss 3 common beliefs about men and sex.
+In this article, I’ll discuss 3 common beliefs about men and sex.
 There certainly are a lot more misperceptions associated with men and sex, but we’ll start with these biggies.
 First, do men want sex all the time?

-Obviously, this is an overgeneralization, it’s just not true that men want sex all the time, but it can be true that men want sex more than women.
-Even this, however, can be very dependent on the circumstance and despite being a biological drive isn’t an inherent “need.”
+Obviously, this is an overgeneralization - it’s just not true that men want sex all the time, but it can be true that men want sex more than women.
+Even this, however, can be very dependent on the circumstances.

 How Often Men And Women Want Sex